Zayn Malik Tweets ‘Love You’ To Gigi Hadid Months After Alleged Breakup

 Zayn Malik had some fans scratching their heads about the state of his romantic life when he tweeted his love for model Gigi Hadid, who was thought to be his ex-girlfriend.
 The simple two-word tweet currently has over 50,000 likes, 21,000 retweets, and 14,000 comments.
 As E!
-Online reports, last month an insider source revealed that Gigi and Zayn had been “spending time apart” since November last year to help maintain the health of their relationship.
+Online reports, last month, an inside source revealed that Gigi and Zayn had been “spending time apart” since November to help maintain the health of their relationship.
 But based on his tweet, it’s clear that there’s still love between them, at least on Zayn’s part.

 “They are in different points in their lives right now and decided they needed the time to breathe apart from each other,” the source continued.
 “They are still in touch and both hope that things will work out, but their relationship is always up and down.”

 The two are known for being notoriously private about their relationship.
-But rumors of a split started circulating last year, mainly because he wasn’t in the audience to support her during the Victoria Secret Fashion Show.
+But rumors of a split started circulating last year, mainly because he wasn’t in the audience to support her during the Victoria’s Secret Fashion Show.

 But one insider told E! that there was a simple explanation